-This pancake recipe is the result of mixing and matching different recipes from many different sources.
+This fluffy pancakes recipe is the result of mixing and matching different pancake recipes from many different sources.
 It is the result of trying and failing so many times, that I almost declared pancakes as the one breakfast recipe I couldn’t master.
 But I persisted, and this recipe is perfect – as perfect as a pancakes recipe can be, because making pancakes does involve frying, and frying is something that each of us needs to play with.
 It changes depending on your type of stove (gas or electric), on how hot the skillet is, and on how evenly hot you manage to keep it while frying multiple batches.

 This recipe makes 16-18 pancakes.
 The four of us eat 2-3 each, and the remaining freeze very well.
 The next morning I gently thaw them in the microwave and they’re almost as good as fresh.

-Makes 16-18 pancakes.
+Makes 16-18 pancakes

 2 cups all purpose flour